 Brooklyn is also heavily populated with Colleges and Universities of all types.

 If you are considering a move to or from Brooklyn, you’ll more than likely need to ship one or more of your autos.
-We’ll provide you with a "No Contact Information Required" estimate.
+We’ll provide you with a "No Cost" estimate.
 When you are ready to ship, we will provide you with up to ten free quotes from ten different auto shipping companies.
 In fact, you can fill out one convenient form right here on our website and we’ll get you the quotes you need when you decide to ship your car, truck, motorcycle, ATV or even your RV.
 SMB Auto Transport is here to make your transition a little smoother.